When I tell friends, family members, and even complete strangers about iD Tech, I often get the same question—can kids actually learn to code?

 Programming is accessible for everyone.

 And the best way to start learning programming is by getting a basic understanding of programming, starting with the basics.
 I’m talking really basic.
 Like defining words basic.
 Why?
 Because when we hear things like “coding” or “Java” or “application” without a base level of comprehension, it’s intimidating.
 It’s natural to be afraid of the unknown…so let’s make the unknown known.
+(With even more to be discovered if you're looking for specific coding terms.)

 Plus, when you’re trying to connect with your kids, you want, no, you need to speak their language.
 English is hard enough, let alone the many different programming languages kids can jump into.
 You don’t have to become a coder yourself, but it helps to have at least some familiarity with the basic terms in order to keep up.